qir-alliance/qat/docs/src/UserGuide/BuildingLibrary.md

 The installation process varies depending on the platform you use.
 The following subsections provide details on how to install these tools on each platform.

-### On Mac OS X
+### On macOS

-TODO(issue-45): Create developer prerequisites for Mac OS X in docs.
+TODO(issue-45): Create developer prerequisites for macOS in docs.

 ### On Ubuntu 20.04

-Installing the clang tools on Ubuntu along with Python can be accomplished by running these commands:
+Installing the Clang tools on Ubuntu along with Python can be accomplished by running these commands:

 ```sh